thevirtualdan/Utility_Belt/README.md

 ## Contributing

-This repository is solely maintained by [Your Name].
+This repository is solely maintained by Dan Urquhart.
 However, contributions are welcome in the form of suggestions, feedback, or even new tools and utilities in Python, SQL, or R. If you have something to contribute, please feel free to reach out.

 ## License